 OOP in Practice

-So far, we have broken down all the core components of OOP—classes and objects, construction and destruction, inheritance and polymorphism, operator overloading, and virtual inheritance.
-Each concept alone isn't overly complex, but in a real project, these components work together simultaneously.
-In this chapter, we take a different approach: instead of covering isolated concepts, we build a complete graphics rendering system from scratch, tying together all the OOP techniques we have learned.
-Finally, we discuss the design choice between inheritance and composition.
+So far, we have dismantled all the core components of OOP—classes and objects, construction and destruction, inheritance and polymorphism, operator overloading, and virtual inheritance.
+Each concept individually isn't overly complex, but in real-world projects, these components appear simultaneously and collaborate.
+In this chapter, we switch gears: instead of discussing scattered concepts, we will implement a complete graphics rendering system from start to finish, stringing together all the OOP techniques we've learned.
+Finally, we will discuss the design choice between inheritance versus composition.

 Learning Objectives